benjann/moremata/README.md

 Main changes:

+    07aug2020
+    - mm_density():
+      o now using DPI if SJPI/ISJ fails o ISJ now uses same root-finding algorithm as SJPI o extension of automatic grid is now limited to 5% of range on either side o D.kernel() always selected gaussian; this is fixed

     06aug2020
     - new mm_density() funtion for (univariate) kernel density estimation
     - new mm_minim() funtion for univariate minimization without derivatives